mobile app bar

 While Mattia Binotto rejected Audi’s offer, former McLaren team principal Andreas Seidl trusted the team’s direction.
 The German engineer was appointed as the CEO of the Sauber group right before the start of the season.

 Seidl had previously worked with the Swiss F1 team while it was known as BMW Sauber.
-He has worked with Porsche’s Le Man LMP1 cars, which is part of the Volkswagen group like Audi.
+He also worked with Porsche’s Le Man LMP1 cars, which is part of the Volkswagen group like Audi.

 About the author